 Because we run build inside a GitLab pipeline, many environment variables can be set to change build behavior.
-A [filename]Makefile is provided to simplify creation a new Docker images based on environment variables.
+A [filename]Makefile and a wrapper are provided to simplify creation of a new Docker images based on environment variables.

 Example usage of Makefile.